 Every provider delivers differently on those five elements with different technologies and approaches.
 So, one size does not fit all.
-The five core capabilities serve as a framework or even a buyer’s checklist, but this doesn’t mean every provider will check each box once or even twice, for example.
+The five core capabilities serve as a framework or even a buyer’s checklist, but this doesn’t mean every provider will check each box twice, for example.
 When it comes to security, professionals will be quick to say that checking each box once isn’t always an adequate security strategy.
 Defense in depth requires a more exhaustive approach, and each provider will do SASE differently.

 Understanding where your own IT gaps align with the list of core capabilities can help prioritize which SASE capabilities will generate the most strategic value to your business.
 It’s likely that companies have already made investments in areas overlapping SASE’s core areas.
 In these cases, it might be helpful to:

 As providers compile many tools into one SASE toolbox, they typically take two different approaches.
 They either have a box of tools that are all their own homegrown brand or a box of tools that include mixed brands from other companies.
 Here’s what to consider in comparing them.